What are the Sparklines in Excel?

 If the data has a gap, it makes a broken Sparklines, follow the same steps of Method (1,2 & 3).
 Below are the Examples of Broken Sparklines.

 Then Your Marker added Sparklines will look like this.

 To Show Axis in Sparklines, Go to Design tab and Click on “Axis” then, Click on Show Axis.

 Axis added Sparklines will look as given below.

 When we only need the visualization instead of full features of traditional charts, then we should use Sparklines instead of charts as sparklines also have many features that are enough to visualize the data.

-Sparklines works the same as a chart works, but the only difference is this that Sparklines is inserted in the cell and a chart is always outside a cell and is an object to excel.
+Sparklines works the same as a chart works, but the only difference is that Sparklines are inserted in the cell and a chart is always outside a cell and is an object to excel.
 Getting started with a Sparkline is easy as this just needs the data to be selected and then inserting a Sparkline from the ribbon.
-When we create a Sparkline in excel, then we have many options about how the Sparklines are to be represented and hence we can choose to use a line, columns or win-loss methods.
+When we create a Sparkline, then we have many options about how the Sparklines are to be represented, and hence we can choose to use a line, columns, or win-loss methods.
 If we use the line Sparkline then the chart that we get will be more identical to the line chart and in the case of column chart Sparkline, this will match the traditional column chart in excelColumn Chart In ExcelColumn chart is used to represent data in vertical columns.
 The height of the column represents the value for the specific data series in a chart, the column chart represents the comparison in the form of column from left to right..

 Things to Remember

 - Sparklines are not an Object.
 These are inserted a cell and not on the worksheet area as done in case of charts, that are inserted as an object and on the worksheet.

 - Even if Sparkline is created in a cell, we can still type in that cell.

 - A Sparkline needs to be deleted from the menu and cannot be deleted with the click of “Delete” button.